 of oak brush -- some of it skeletons from three fires and two run-off

 This area tends to dry quickly after storms.
 In the spring, these trails are

-(such as Middle and High Bench) are ready to ride, but a few weeks before the northern
+(such as Middle and High Bench), and often several weeks before the shaded

 Best trailhead for south Lambert Park

 South Trailhead, also called High Bench or the "Church" trailhead

 Very popular place to start your ride, and the best for direct access to the newer DH flow

 system at the park's southeast corner.
 On Alpine Blvd, turn left as you pass the church, then

 immediately left onto a narrow paved road at the back side of the church.
 This road will end